AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 Back in october of 2019, I received an e-mail from a representative of PCBWay.
 They wanted to sponsor some components of the Acheron Project by offering me free prototyping PCBs in exchange for a review video and an article.
 You can see the video in `this link <https://www.youtube.com/watch?v=9EpHCoebJyY&t=777s>`_ and this is the article.
 In this text I will detail my thought process of reviewing a PCB manufacturer, and review the quality of the PCBs that PCBWay sent me and how my past experiences with PCBWay.

 The review is done by six parameters I have and pictures of what I mean.
-I will compare these PCBs to one PCB I have from JLCPCB, which is largely and largely and generally used as a budget PCB manufacturer, and point out the differences between a higher-price, higher-quality PCB and a middle-quality, budget-price PCB.
+I will compare these PCBs to one PCB I have from JLCPCB, which is largely and generally used as a budget PCB manufacturer, and point out the differences between a higher-price, higher-quality PCB and a middle-quality, budget-price PCB.

 About PCBWay
 ------------